Makeup Tips for Skin Changes During Pregnancy

 While your stretch marks won’t completely vanish after pregnancy, here are some tricks to help you mask them.

-- Tan them.
 Sunless tanning lotion may help cover up stretch marks.
 Apply the tanner to the marks to help them match the skin around them.